Back To Top

 Emily Frazier - Implementation

 Access Framingham's website is crucial for its operation as a community center; It's where people of all age ranges can keep up with the organization's programming, membership updates, and much more.
 The team at Access Framingham felt that their old site did not do that live up to that level of importance as well as it could.
 They wanted a new site that would stick in people's minds, making their brand more recognizable, and feel satisfying to use and explore.
+The client also expressed frustration at the difficulty of use of their previous web building software.

 Competitive Research: What works already?